jdm79/basic-bs4/2-web-scraping-set-up.md

 If nothing comes up when you check python3 version, you will need to download python3 [here](https://www.python.org/downloads/).
 Once downloaded and set up, check the version as shown above before moving on.

 The next thing we will need is [pip](https://pip.pypa.io/en/stable/).
-This is the python package manager which we use to install packages/libraries we want to use in projects.
+This is the Python package manager which we use to install packages/libraries we want to use in projects.
 Libraries are pre-written code by expert geeks which will do a lot of the heavy lifting for us, meaning we only need to import the library and read the documentation to see what their methods do.
-CHeck if you have pip already by typing the following in your terminal:
+Check if you have pip already by typing the following in your terminal:
 ```
 $pip --version
 ```